What is a Good GPA for Top Schools?

 A few final caveats

 As with every part of the application process, your GPA is only one in a litany of factors that adcoms will consider when deciding whether or not to admit you.
-If you simply feel that your GPA is imperfect because your classes were hard, you certainly should not allow that to keep you from applying to any other top university.
+If you simply feel that your GPA is imperfect because your classes were hard, you should not allow that to keep you from applying to a top university.
 No application is perfect, and many students may be able to make up for a lower GPA if some other aspect of their application is extremely strong.

 That said, you should obviously try to aim for as high a GPA as possible if you are looking to put your best foot forward in every application you submit.
 Adcoms consider GPAs because they are good indicators of a student’s ability to achieve in school.